โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Gooding Municipal Airport (GNG) is a public-use general aviation facility serving the city of Gooding and the surrounding agricultural region of southern Idaho.
 Located approximately three miles west-southwest of the city center, the airport is a critical piece of infrastructure for the Magic Valley, providing essential access for private pilots, corporate business, and aerial agricultural operations.
-The facility features a single asphalt runway and is managed by the City of Gooding, which has recently invested in significant upgrades to support the local aviation community.
+The airport operates a single asphalt runway and is managed by the City of Gooding, which has recently invested in significant upgrades to support the local aviation community.
 The facilities at Gooding Municipal Airport offer a professional and welcoming environment for both local and transient pilots.
 The centerpiece of the airport's recent modernizations is a brand-new Fixed Base Operator (FBO) building, providing contemporary office space and passenger amenities.
 Inside, visitors find a comfortable pilot lounge equipped with essential resources for flight planning and relaxation.
 The airport complex also features 80 individually owned hangars, reflecting a strong and active based-aircraft community in southern Idaho.
 As a dedicated general aviation airfield, GNG does not host regularly scheduled commercial airline services.
 Historically, the airport was part of the United Airlines network following World War II, but its role has since shifted to that of a premier regional hub for private and business aviation.
 The airport provides essential services through High Range Aviation, its primary FBO, including full-service and self-service fueling (100LL and Jet A), aircraft maintenance, and ground handling.
 The facility is also a vital base for the region's significant agricultural aviation sector, supporting the diverse farming operations of the Magic Valley.
 Ground transportation from Gooding Municipal Airport is well-coordinated, with courtesy cars available for short-term local use, providing easy access to the shops and restaurants of downtown Gooding.
 For those heading further afield to explore the natural attractions of the Snake River Canyon or the nearby Malad Gorge State Park, pre-arranging taxis or private vehicles is recommended.
 The airport offers ample parking for visitors and is situated in a region known for its clear skies and favorable flying conditions.
 Despite its modest size, Gooding Municipal Airport remains a cornerstone of southern Idaho's connectivity and economic resilience.

 ๐Ÿ”„ Connection Tips